14th Pennsylvania Cavalry Regiment: Lewisburg and the railroad

 On October 23, Averell was ordered to capture, or drive away, a Confederate force stationed near Lewisburg in Greenbrier County, West Virginia.
-A second Union force, which was commanded by Brigadier General Alfred N. Duffié, was ordered to approach Lewisburg from another direction and provide assistance.
-After Lewisburg, Averell was to attack the Virginia and Tennessee Railroad if practicable, and destroy the railroad bridge over the New River.
-Averell departed on November 1 and arrived at Huntersville on November 4.
+After Lewisburg, Averell was to attack the Virginia and Tennessee Railroad near Dublin Station.

-From Huntersville on November 5, Schoonmaker led the 14th Pennsylvania Cavalry and 3rd West Virginia Mounted Infantry in an attempt to encircle a Confederate cavalry regiment.
-Schoonmaker took a southwestern route while another force took a northwestern route, but the trap failed when entrenched Confederate troops with artillery stopped Schoonmaker near Mill Point.
-With the support of the force using the northwestern route, and later Averell with the remainder of the brigade, Schoonmaker helped drive the Confederates back to Droop Mountain.

-At Droop Mountain on the next day, Schoonmaker commanded a force that included the 14th Pennsylvania Cavalry and most of the artillery.
-They created a diversion that enabled two infantry regiments to flank the Confederate mountaintop position, causing Confederate troops to be nearly surrounded before they fled south to Lewisburg.
-When the fighting was mostly over, Gibson's Battalion was used to pursue the retreating Confederates.
-The Confederate troops were soundly defeated, but arrived in Lewisburg before Duffié could intercept them.
-The raid on the Virginia and Tennessee Railroad was called off after Averell reached Lewisburg.
+Averell departed on November 1, and his force was intercepted before it could get to Lewisburg.
+At Droop Mountain on the November 6, Schoonmaker commanded a portion of Averell's force that included the 14th Pennsylvania Cavalry and most of the artillery.
+They created a diversion that enabled two of Averell's infantry regiments to flank the Confederate mountaintop position, causing Confederate troops to be partially surrounded before they fled south to Lewisburg.
+The Confederate troops were soundly defeated, but many escaped and the raid on the railroad was called off.